-16. Each side will have a predetermined time limit for its opening statement.
-Counsel must cooperate and meet and confer to exchange any visuals, graphics or exhibits to be used in the opening statements, allowing for time to work out objections and any reasonable revisions.
-Opening statements should be limited to an objective summary of what counsel expects the evidence to show; no argument or discussion of the law is permissible.
+12. If openings are permitted, each side will have a predetermined time limit for its opening statement.
+Counsel should meet and confer to exchange any visuals, graphics or exhibits to be used in the opening statements, allowing for time to work out objections and any reasonable revisions.